anord-wang/CSE559HW3/README.md

 # CSE559HW3

-This is the howork 3 fro CSE559 Algorithms in Computational Biology.
+This is homework 3 for CSE559 Algorithms in Computational Biology.

-The two files are implementations for global alignment algorithm and local alignment algorithm.
+The two files are implementations for the global alignment algorithm and the local alignment algorithm.
 They are both in test mode.